-By the end of this course, students should be able to...
+By the end of this course, you should be able to...

-- Select an appropriate experimental design, given a research question of interest. - Use software to analyze data generated from commonly used experimental designs. - Properly interpret and communicate results of such analyses. - Critically interpret reported results from published experiments.
+- Weigh the benefits and drawbacks of using specific experimental design. - Choose an appropriate experimental design, given a research question of interest. - Use software to analyze data generated from commonly used experimental designs. - Properly interpret and communicate results of such analyses. - Critically interpret reported results from published experiments.